moorepants/eme171/content/pages/ode-integration-best-practices.rst

    :lexer: matlab

-Now integrating with the new input only requires changing the name of the anonymous funciton in the main script, named here as
+Now integrating with the new input only requires changing the name of the anonymous function in the main script, named here as
 |integrate_with_step_function|_.

 .. |integrate_with_step_function| replace:: ``integrate_with_step_function.m``